-We often work on problems where we are tackling new kinds of genomic data or new questions.
+We often work on problems where we need to tackle new kinds of genomic data or new types of questions.
 Thus, a central part of our work involves developing appropriate statistical and computational approaches that can yield new insights into modern genome-scale data sets.
 Some of our main research interests are described below, with representative references.

 WASP: allele-specific software for robust molecular quantitative trait locus discovery. van de Geijn et al 2015.
 Nature Methods.
 12:1061-3.
 [PDF]